incepter/react-async-states/packages/docs/docs/faq/how-the-library-works.md

 `useAsyncState` also exposes some power of `AsyncState`: replaceState, abort... and so on.

-When the subscription occurs, `postSubscribe` is called which receives a `getState` and `run` methods along with the subscription mode and invalidateCache.
+When the subscription occurs, `events.subscribe` is called which receives a `getState` and `run` methods along with the subscription mode and invalidateCache.

 This should allow all platforms to bind specific event listeners and/or perform